-Personal Finance (1291, 1292) Two Credits, Half Block Grades 10, 11, 12 Engage in these consumer finance experiences: Semester 1 (1291)Semester 2 (1292) Getting a Job Consumer Protection Using and Building Credit Budgeting Understanding Paycheck Deductions Buying, Financing, and Insuring a Car Check Writing Investments Savings Accounts Housing/Renting Filing Income Tax Life Insurance Introduction to Credit Wills and Funerals
+Personal Finance (1291, 1292) Two Credits, Half Block Grades 10, 11, 12

+Engage in these consumer finance expe eriences:

+Semester 1 (1291) Semester 2 (1292)

+Getting a Job Consumer Pr otection

+Budgeting Using and Bu

+Understanding Paycheck Deductions Buying, Finar ncing, and Insuring a Car

+Check Writing Investments

+Savings Accounts Housing/Ren ting

+Filing Income Tax Life Insurance e

+Introduction to Credit Wills and Fur nerals

+Business Work Experience (1361, 1362) Tw

-Business Work Experience(1361, 1362)Two Credits, Half BlockGrades 11, 12Prerequisite or Co-requisite:Accounting, Marketing, Management, or Entrepreneur classGet a school credit for working!Work a job in a customer service field to receive credit each semester foryour on-the-job experience.You may keep a job that you already have or apply for a new position.your on-the during the school day, evenings, or weekends.Your school coordinator and employer willwork together to provide guidance and assistance.Your school coordinator and employer
+Prerequisite or Co-requisite: Accounting, Marketing, Management, or Entrepreneur class Get a school credit for working!
+Work a job in a customer service field to receive credit each semester for your on-the-job experience.
+You may keep a job that you already have or apply for a new position.
+Your job can be during the school day, evenings, or weekends.
+Your school coordinator and employer will work together to provide guidance and assistance.

-Cardinal Internship (1381, 1382, 1383, 1384) One Credit, Block Grades 11, 12 Prerequisites: Application, 95% Attendance rate, 2.0 Cumulative GPA
+Cardinal Internship (1381, 1382, 1383, 1384)

+Prerequisites: Application, 95% Attendance rate, 2.0 Cumulative GPA

-Participate in a career exploration in the field of your choice\.
+Participate in a career exploration in the field of your choice.
 Work with local employers to fully engage and participate in the daily operations of the work place.
 Gain valuable insight and experience in your chosen field through the internship experience.
 A short orientation will be completed the first week of internship.
-Students will provide their own transportation to the worksite. \Be aware that some shadows are not possible due to the nature of the industry, (for example financial advisors and psychologists).
+Students will provide their own transportation to the worksite.
+Be aware that some shadows are not possible due to the nature of the industry, (for example financial advisors and psychologists).